-To begin with you need to work out your maintenance calories.
-This is the amount of calories you need to be eating every day to maintain the same weight and body composition.
-This process can be trial and error, I would suggest downloading an app on your phone called MyFitnessPal so that you can track how many calories you are eating.
-Investing in a decent pair of scales is also a good idea to enable you to accurately track your weight.
+To begin with, you need to work out your maintenance calories.
+This is the number of calories you need to be eating every day to maintain the same weight and body composition.

 Once you’ve got to a stage where your weight no longer changes, make note of how many calories you are consuming, this is our maintenance calories!

 We can now move onto the next stage.